Buying Section 8 Housing: The Homeownership Voucher Program

 Housing Quality Requirements

-And finally, any home you choose must meet the Housing Quality Standards (HQS) outlined by the HUD.
+Any home you choose for Section 8 housing must meet the Housing Quality Standards (HQS) outlined by the HUD.
 There are specific requirements all homes must meet to pass these standards:

 - Working kitchen area

 - Working smoke detectors

 - Sound structure and materials

 In addition, the rent must be comparable to other units in that area.
 Also, the size of the unit must be appropriate given the number of members in your family.
 If you’re not sure whether the home you chose meets these requirements, your PHA can assist you in figuring it out.